Anne Crowley

 Artist Statement

 Anne Crowley was born in Dublin, Ireland.
 In 1981, she received a Bachelor of Fine Art's degree from the National College of Art and Design in Dublin.
-After receiving her degree she moved to New York City and pursued a career as a painter.
-In 2001 the artist moved from Manhattan to rural upstate New York.
-The cottage had an old shed with a wood-burning stove making it an ideal studio space.
+After she moved to New York City and received an MFA at Hunter College, she pursued a career as a painter.
+In 2001 the artist moved from Manhattan to rural upstate New York where a cottage has an old shed with a wood-burning stove and an ideal studio space.
 Surrounded by woodland and nature Crowley soon began a series of paintings on the subject of the natural world, as she saw it.
 There was a pivotal moment that had a direct impact on her imagination.
 Listening to the radio a piece of music by Debussy, "Prelude to a Fawn", came on and just by coincidence, a deer happened to be grazing in the woods outside her window.
 This moment served as a catalyst for the deer painting series.
 To quote the Irish poet, Patrick Kavanagh,"... some strange thing had happened".
 The door was open to explore the rest of her backyard: birds, flowers, and insects.
-The artist's work attempts to articulate the energy and motion of these animals and plants, to give them traction in two-dimensional terms.
+Meanwhile Crowley has participated in numerous solo and group exhibitions, in New Jersey, Woodstock and Kingston, NY and has shown with us at the Lodge at Woodloch Gallery numerous times, most lately 2023.
+In 2026 she was selected to show at the First Street Gallery in Chelsea, NYC.